 I don’t eat Paleo, but I do love cooking with fresh ingredients.
 I’ve gone through a few of my grandma’s old slow cooker books and almost all of them have some kind of cream-of-soup in them.
 I’m not a huge stickler about it (let’s be honest, cream of chicken soup is kind of amazing) but I don’t want to eat it every time I use my slow cooker!

 Natalie has lots of options for healthy slow cooker meals that are KILLER.
 I tried a sweet potato curry that was also delicious, and I’m trying the Strawberry Balsamic Chicken next!!
 This book would actually be a really nice Father’s Day gift, if you have a guy who likes to cook.
 There are a lot of manly meat recipes.

 I was super excited to try these slow cooker pork ribs, and they did not disappoint.
 Honey balsamic is just such a fabulous flavor combination!
 The ribs get SO TENDER in the slow cooker.
-I’ve actually never made pork ribs in the slow cooker (I know, who am I??
-I usually do oven, then grill) but I’m a huge fan.
+I had never actually made pork ribs in the slow cooker before this recipe (I know, who am I??
+I usually do oven, then grill, like for Nana’s Famous Ribs), but I’m a huge fan.
 Such a good way to get some summer-lovin food without even venturing outside to the grill, where there is no air conditioning.

 The best part about the recipe is that after they have slow cooked all day, you brush them with glaze and crisp the edges in the broiler.
 It gives them that perfect sticky outer edge.
 Then you douse them with more glaze at the table.
 Give me all the glaze!